obs1dium/BetterManual/README.md

 The app also includes simple timelapse and exposure bracketing modes.
 Touch the icon on the left side and follow the on-screen instructions.

+Long exposure noise reduction is disabled (normally forced in single shot mode for exposures >= 1" and in bulb mode on the A5100).

 Exit the app using the help/trash button.

 The app remembers the configured settings across multiple runs.